uva-cs/dsa2/syllabus.md

 - See the schedule (Canvas calendar) for the dates.
 Note that Quiz 5 will be given during the final exam period.
 - Also during the final exam period, students will have the opportunity to make up some number of points that were missed on the first four quizzes.
 This opportunity will only be available if the student made a reasonable first attempt on the quiz.
 - A quiz's retake will consist of a few questions worth 10 points total.
 The points earned will replace up to 10 missing points from the first attempt on that quiz.  ("Missing points" means no quiz score can be greater than 100.)
- - Our final exam period is set to be **Thursday, December 11th, from 7pm to 10pm**.
-We recognize that this is a very early exam time, but it was not our choice.
+ - Our final exam period is set to be **Saturday, May 2nd, from 7pm to 10pm**.
 Do not make travel plans that would prevent you from attending the final exam period.
-We will not give quizzes scheduled for the final exam period early for travel reasons.
+We will not give quizzes scheduled for the final exam period early for any reason.
-    - That exam time conflicts with exams from: APMA 2130, COMM 1800, CS 2100 (which you should not be taking, since it's a pre-req), and LATI 1030, 2010, and 2020
+    - That exam time conflicts with exams from: APMA 1110, COMM 2700, CS 2100 (which you should not be taking, since it's a pre-req), FREN 1020 & 1050, and STAT 2020
-    - We will determine how best to handle this once the withdrawal period ends (October 21).
+    - We will determine how best to handle this once the withdrawal period ends.
 Note that any make-up will be *after* the normal exam time (meaning no earlier than the regularly scheduled final exam time).
+- If you miss one of the quizzes _for a valid reason_, then you will have to retake it during the final exam period.
+The one you retake will not be the same as the one the rest of the class took

+Quizzes may not be taken late (or early) without special-case permission.

 **Programming Assignments (PAs):** The goal of Programming assignments (PAs) is to explore one or more topics from a unit by applying an algorithm to a problem, implementing it Java and Python, and showing it works correctly by passing a set of test-cases.
 Grading will be primarily based on passing test-cases on GradeScope.
 Some PAs may require a short write-up.
 Submissions must include information about sources, collaborators, etc.   For more information, see sections below on "Collaboration and Outside Sources" for PAs.
+You can use other languages as well, but must check with us first, as we have to reconfigure the submission system.

 **Problem Sets (PSs):** Each _weekly_ Problem Set (PS) will be approximately 2 to 3 questions.
 Some may be simple questions on concepts or details of what's be taught, but most will require students to design an algorithm, analyze it's complexity, make proofs or other logical arguments about its complexity, correctness, etc.  For information on collaboration on PSs, see the section below on "Collaboration and Outside Sources" for PSs.